 According to a Society for Human Resources Management study, 42% of HR professionals say that limited time is their greatest barrier to achieving organisational goals.

-That's no surprise in 2022.
-We're still dealing with staff shortages triggered by the pandemic.
-Your HR team are doubling down on recruitment, while also spearheading new employee retention efforts.
+That's no surprise in 2023.
+We're still dealing with record skilled labour shortages, so your HR team are doubling down on recruitment, while also spearheading new employee retention efforts.

 That equals mountains of paperwork.
 Hundreds, if not thousands, of documents to be sent out every month.
 And all the printing, scanning, emailing, posting and following-up that entails.